Return to index |

 -look lookandfeel

-The name of the Java GUI look-and-feel to use.
+- The name of the Java GUI look-and-feel to use.
 By default the standard platform look-and-feel will be used.
-Other look-and-feels that may be available (depending on operating system and Java version) include: metal, steel, ocean, windows, classic, motif, gtk, mac and nimbus.
+Other look-and-feels that may be available (depending on operating system and Java version) include:

 -p, -properties systemProps